Live from the Southern Command in sunny South Florida.

 Great to have you back.

-I'm gonna take a flyer on this.
+I'm going to take a flyer on this.

-He's a uh an avowed admitted conservative, so I am going to quite naturally conclude, because he also said this, he's not expecting a handout.
+So I am going to quite naturally conclude, because he also said this, he's not expecting a handout.

 He's not expecting some politician to come along and hand him a job, but he is finding a tough job market.

-What he wants is an end to all of the nefarious obstacles that are in the way to employers higher hiring people.
+What he wants is an end to all of the nefarious obstacles that are in the way to employers hiring people.

-And therefore get the obstacles that prevent economic expansion and growth out of the way.
+And therefore, get the obstacles that prevent economic expansion and growth out of the way.

 What he's really asking is, when are we going to be left alone?